Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Model Hamiltonian

 Furthermore, in Ref.~\cite{10.21468/SciPostPhys.10.3.059} the effect of interactions between the HCBs on the phase diagram and especially on the WTI, was studied by introducing the following term in the Hamiltonian,

 where $V_1$ indicates the strength of the NN repulsion.
-Since it is numerically infeasible to calculate the topological invariant for a large enough interacting system, theoretical arguments were provided to show that the WTI is robust against any amount of NN repulsion.
-In this study, we have tried to predict the phase boundaries as well as the topological invariant in the presence of NN repulsion with the ML model trained in the non-interacting regime.
+Since it is numerically infeasible to calculate the topological invariant for a large enough interacting system, theoretical arguments were provided to show that the WTI is robust against any finite amount of NN repulsion.

+{For completeness, we present here the reasoning for the robustness of the WTI which is based on the spatial structure of the dimer insulators.
+As depicted in the particle configuration of the WTI $\mathrm{DI}_1$ phase at density $\rho=1/4$ for positive $W_0$ in Fig.~\ref{fig:WTI_robust}, a particle hopping to and fro between the adjacent sites of a NN bond along the $x-$direction forms a dimer on alternate $y-$levels.
+Due to the absence of particles in the layers above and below, the particle in a dimer does not feel any repulsion regardless of the value of $V_1$ and the {back-and-forth} hopping process continues unhindered.}

+{For the case at $\rho=3/4$ for negative $W_0$ ($\mathrm{DI}_2$ phase), the dimers are still formed on the yellow $y-$levels shown in Fig.~\ref{fig:WTI_robust} but the blue layers are now completely filled.
+This is, in fact, the minimum energy configuration even when NN repulsion is turned on.
+Introducing $V_1$, the particle in each dimer now experiences the same repulsion $2V_1$, from the two occupied NN sites, irrespective of which end of the dimer it resides on.
+Therefore, instead of choosing a particular site, the particle in each dimer still prefers to hop back-and-forth thereby minimizing the energy of the system, while the particles in the layers in between remains frozen.
+In total, we see that the application of NN repulsion does not affect the dimer formation and the overall structure in the $\mathrm{DI}_1$ and $\mathrm{DI}_2$ phases, and thus the WTI phase stays robust.}

+{The effect of next-nearest-neighbor (NNN) repulsion on the system was further investigated in \cite{10.21468/SciPostPhys.10.3.059}.
+It was found that beyond some critical value of the NNN repulsion for a fixed value of $V_1$, the dimer formation is disrupted and the DI phases turn into a normal insulator.
+In this study, we only consider the NN repulsion term and we have tried to predict its effect on the phase boundaries as well as the topological invariant, with the ML model} trained in the non-interacting\footnote{{It should be kept in mind that the Hamiltonian in Eq.~\ref{Hamiltonian} is already interacting due to the hard-core nature of the particles.
+However, for brevity we call this Hamiltonian ``non-interacting'' and the one with explicit NN repulsion ``interacting''.}} regime.